Bharati Braille

 Bharati braille (/ˈbɑːrəti/ BAR-ə-tee), or Bharatiya Braille (भारती ब्रेल bhāratī brēl [bʱaːɾət̪iː bɾɛːl] "Indian braille"), is a largely unified braille script for writing the languages of India.
 When India gained independence, eleven braille scripts were in use, in different parts of the country and for different languages.
 By 1951, a single national standard had been settled on, Bharati braille, which has since been adopted by Sri Lanka, Nepal, and Bangladesh.
 There are slight differences in the orthographies for Nepali in India and Nepal, and for Tamil in India and Sri Lanka.
 There are significant differences in Bengali Braille between India and Bangladesh, with several letters differing.
 Pakistan has not adopted Bharati braille, so the Urdu Braille of Pakistan is an entirely different alphabet than the Urdu Braille of India, with their commonalities largely due to their common inheritance from English or International Braille.
-Sinhala Braille largely conforms to other Bharati, but differs significantly toward the end of the alphabet, and is covered in its own article.
+Sinhala Braille largely conforms to other Bharati, but differs significantly toward the end of the alphabet.

 Bharati braille alphabets use a 6-dot cell with values based largely on English Braille.
 Letters are assigned as consistently as possible across the various regional scripts of India as they are transliterated in the Latin script, so that, for example, Hindi, Urdu, Bengali, and English are rendered largely the same in braille.